6753dhruvitha/Business-Proposal-Presenter/README.md

 I also added filters for zone sales and date range, so users can explore the data based on specific time periods and regions.

-# Purpose of the Project
+# PURPOSE OF THE PROJECT

 • I wanted to create a professional, interactive dashboard that could be used in business proposals or presentations.